 What is OCR Automated Data Capture?

-Think of OCR (optical character recognition) automated data capture as a scraper of information.
+Think of OCR (optical character recognition) as a scraper of information.
 It reads your documents for you.

-Automated capture reads the content on a document and inputs data into any database or document repository system.
-It extracts typed text, check marks and handwriting from documents based on rules you create.
+An automated data capture system reads the content on a document and inputs information into any database or document repository system.
 Automated capture reads a mix of documents, including TIFF, JPG and PDF.
 Almost any document that you can read, it can read, too.
-Automated capture extracts data, classifies the document and validates it against your system.
+Automated capture extracts data, classifies the document and validates it against your custom built system.